 6 Now when Jesus was in Bethany, in the house of Simon the leper, 7 A woman having an alabaster-box of very precious ointment came to him and poured it on his head as he sat at the table.
 8 But when his disciples saw it, they had indignation, saying, "To what purpose is this waste?
 9 For this ointment might have been sold for much and given to the poor."
 10 When Jesus understood it, he said to them, "Why do you trouble the woman?
 For she has wrought a good work upon me.
 11 For you always have the poor with you, but you do not always have me.
 12 For in that she has poured this ointment on my body, she did it for my burial.
 13 Truly I say to you, wherever this gospel is preached in the whole world, this, which this woman has done, shall also be told there for a memorial of her."

 14 Then one of the twelve, called Judas Iscariot, went to the chief priests, 15 And said, "What will you give me if I deliver him to you?"
-And they covenanted with him for thirty pieces of silver.
+And they weighed out for him thirty pieces of silver.
 16 And from that time he sought opportunity to betray him.

 17 Now on the first day of the feast of unleavened bread, the disciples came to Jesus, saying to him, "Where do you wish that we prepare for you to eat the passover?"
 18 And he said, "Go into the city to such a man, and say to him, 'The Master says, "My time is at hand.
 I will keep the passover at your house with my disciples."'"
 19 And the disciples did as Jesus had appointed them and they made ready the passover.